heiberik/portfolio-nextjs/README.md

 My name is Henrik Heiberg and this is my personal portfolio/blog.

 ### Stack
-- NextJs13 (using App Router)
+- NextJS 14 (using App Router)
 - Tailwind CSS
 - Sanity.io (CMS)
 - shadcn/ui